chizzletaz/MSP2-TriviaQuiz/README.md

 This website is for people who want to play a fun or challenging game and at the same time test their knowledge.
 My personal goal is to show the coding skills I learned sofar (HTML, CSS and Javascript).

+I've based this project on the [youtube tutorial](https://www.youtube.com/watch?v=u98ROZjBWy8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx) of James Q Quick.
+This was especially helpfull in terms of understanding how to use and integrate Javascript in my project.
+From there I added more features and changed the layout and design to make it more my own project.

 ### **User stories**
 *First time users:*